Skip to main content

 Hello World Example

-Let's create the simplest possible voice application: answering a call and speaking a greeting.
+Start with the simplest possible voice application: answering a call and speaking a greeting.

 Step 1: Create a Webhook Endpoint